Royalj25/CS-180/README.md

 # 👋 Hi, I’m Jaiah

 Welcome to my coding portfolio!
-This repository is a collection of projects I’ve worked on through coursework, personal learning, and experimentation.
+This repository is a collection of projects I’ve completed through my Object-Oriented Programming course.
+As I progess through the semester, I will upload projects that I complete to showcase my hardwork in the class.
 I built this space to make it easier for you (employers, collaborators, or the just-curious) to explore my work.

 ---